copilot-example-voting-app/cdk-workshop/README.md

 <details>
   <summary>First hint</summary>

-  * Install the AWS CDK command line tool from NPM (note that )
+  * Install the AWS CDK command line tool from NPM (note that the Cloud9 development environment already has CDK installed, but it may not be the latest version)
   * Verify that the CDK command line tool is available
   * Run a CDK Bootstrap command to setup CDK on the AWS account
 </details>